Peter-Hu12138/2025-utrahacks-project/README.md

 Navigation Algorithm: A combination of line-following logic, color recognition, and decision trees to ensure the rover can efficiently traverse a maze and interact with objects.
 Communication: Wireless connectivity for remote monitoring and potential manual overrides.
 Challenges we ran into
-Building Color Rover came with its share of challenges:
+Building Color Me Buggy came with its share of challenges:

 Color Recognition Accuracy: Lighting conditions affected sensor readings, requiring calibration for reliable color detection.
 Maze Navigation Logic: Ensuring the rover could adjust dynamically to obstacles while staying on track was a significant coding challenge.